owoextension/owoextension.github.io/_pages/termsofuse.md

 ## Purchases
 <br>
 Your app purchase will be charged to your iTunes account at confirmation of purchase.
 All purchases may be final and non-refundable.
-By accepting these terms, you agree that I am not required to provide a refund for any reason.
-I may change, modify, or eliminate features of the app at any time, with or without notice.
-You agree that I will bear no liability to you or any third party if I do so.
+By accepting these terms, you agree that we are not required to provide a refund for any reason.
+We may change, modify, or eliminate features of the app at any time, with or without notice.
+You agree that we will bear no liability to you or any third party if we do so.

 <br>